 Graduate programs which DO NOT require an audition:

 - Music History

 You must submit any required scores or other documents to the Graduate Program Director, Prof. Brent Auerbach.

-Graduate Record Exam: Application to the M.M. with a concentration in Music Theory requires the General Graduate Record Examination (GRE).
-Other M.M. concentrations DO NOT require the GRE.
-Entry to the Ph.D. program in Music Education also DOES NOT require the GRE.
+Graduate Record Exam: Applications to M.M. concentrations DO NOT require the GRE.
+Application to the Ph.D. program in Music Education also DOES NOT require the GRE.

 Teaching Assistantship: If your degree program does not require an audition, you may elect to perform an audition if you would like to be considered for a Teaching Assistantship (TA) that includes performing.